ssharpe42/mlb-injury/README.md

 # MLB Injuries

 A library for scraping MLB IL/DTD stints and modeling injury risk with Temporal Point Processes.
-The code in this repo produces the results and plots in [](https://sharpestats.com/mlb-injury-point-process/)
+The code in this repo produces the results and plots in this [blog](https://sharpestats.com/mlb-injury-point-process/).

 ![df](https://sharpestats.com/assets/img/mlb-injury-point-process/trout-split-intensity.png)